Basar Shenitalem Min Ha’ayin - Meat Left Unattended

 Question

-We send food to an elderly woman living alone.
-Sometimes she is not at home, and we leave the food in the stairwell, near her door.
-The food is in plastic containers.
-The containers are in tied plastic bags.
-Is there an issue of 'meat left unattended'?
+We deliver food to an elderly woman who lives alone.
+Sometimes she isn’t home, and we leave the food in the stairwell near her door.
+The food is in plastic containers, which are placed inside tied plastic bags.

 Answer